I have a loved one in recovery and I'm seeking support

 If the Above Is Your Experience and You Are Looking for Support There Are a Few Options:

-- Stanford Counseling and Psychological Services: Stanford CAPS holds support groups in-person when typical university operations are up and running.
-Due to COVID-19 groups have been put on hold.
+Sweets & Treats Provided - Stanford Counseling and Psychological Services: Stanford CAPS holds support groups in-person when typical university operations are up and running.

 - Book a 1:1 with the Office of Substance Use Programs, Education & Resources: If you want to talk through a personalized plan for navigating Stanford and/or relationships with loved ones experiencing addiction or in recovery, you can meet with our Alcohol and Other Drug specialist.